BankkRoll/thirdweb-payment/README.md

 ## Logging

-The `onTransactionLog` event logging can be used to obtain transactions following the structure below:
+The `onTransactionLog` event logging can be used to obtain transaction details following the structure below:

 1. **Successful Payment**
     ```json
     {
       "type": "success",
+      "userAddress": "0xUserAddress...",
       "transactionHash": "0xabc123...",
       "from": "0xSenderAddress...",
       "to": "0xRecipientAddress...",